 - both m and n can be written as xa + yb, where x and y are non-negative integers; and - either m or n is divisible by a, and either m or n is divisible by b.

 All Soviet Union Mathematical Olympiad 1963

-A $6 \times 6$ checkerboard is tiled with dominoes.
-Prove that you can cut the board with a line that does not pass through any domino.
+A 6×6 checkerboard is tiled with dominoes.
+Prove that you can cut the board with a line which does not pass through any domino.

 All Soviet Union Mathematical Olympiad 1963